-AFI co-chairs the W20 Financial Inclusion Group under the Argentinian presidency of the G20, alongside the GBA for Women.
-As a co-chair, AFI supports the content development to inform W20’s policy recommendations as well as advocacy, and outreach on gender and women’s financial inclusion.
+AFI co-chairs the W20 Financial Inclusion Group under the Argentinian presidency of the G20, alongside the Global Banking Alliance for Women (GBA).
+As a co-chair, AFI supports content development to inform W20’s policy recommendations as well as advocacy, and outreach on gender and women’s financial inclusion.
 Earlier this year, AFI took part in the W20 roundtable held in Riyadh, Saudi Arabi where Dr. Hannig discussed how holistic approach to DFS can lead to narrowing the gender gap.

 Women 20 is an engagement group and a transnational network that brings together women leaders of civil society, businesses, entrepreneurship ventures and think tanks.
 The main goal of W20 is to influence the agenda of the decision-making bodies and agendas of the G20 leaders, with a view to impacting public policies towards greater gender equality and advocating for more prosperous and inclusive societies.